A computer purchase is a financial transaction.

 Entry to record the accumulated depreciation

-The above approach discloses the Fixed assets at Gross, and all the depreciation will hit the accumulated depreciation.
-This Accumulated depreciation can be shown under the Liability side of the balance sheet or can be deducted from the Gross fixed asset to arrive at the net Computer balance.
+The above approach discloses the fixed assets at Gross, and all the depreciation will hit the accumulated depreciation.
+This Accrued depreciation can be shown under the liability side of the balance sheet or deducted from the gross fixed assets to arrive at the net computer balance.

-Purchase of Computer for office use will be recorded in
+Purchase of a Computer for office use will be recorded in

-Computer or Laptop purchases for the office use can be recorded to the Computer GL account (non-current nature).
+Computer or laptop purchases for office use can be recorded in the Computer GL account (non-current nature).

 Purchased a computer for the office

-Purchase of Computers for office supports the administration and does not involve the production of goods.
-Even though those are for administrative purpose, we will consider those as fixed asset.
+The purchase of Computers for the office supports the administration and does not involve the production of goods.
+Even though those are for administrative purposes, we will consider them fixed assets.
 So, we can record such purchases through Computer GL in the journal entry.

 Laptop purchases made on Credit require following the first approach mentioned above.
-So, we need to debit the Computer and Credit the liability account to record the happening of the transaction.
+So, we need to debit the Computer and Credit the liability account to record the transaction.
 When the payments happen, we will debit the liability account and Credit the bank account.
-Refer to the Table 1 and 2 above.
-Therefore, we can record these purchases under Computer & Equipment head irrespective of either its Computer or Laptop.
+Refer to Tables 1 and 2 above.
+Therefore, we can record these purchases under the Computer & Equipment head irrespective of whether it is a Computer or a Laptop.

 Conclusion for Purchased Computer Journal Entry

-Purchased Computer Journal entry is to record the Computer or laptop purchases made for the administrative purpose or as inventory.
-The method and way of recording aren’t different, and the difference is only grouping the GL under the appropriate head within the accounting package.
-The entry will be debited to the Computer and Credit to the Vendor to record the purchase transaction.
-The Vendor GL will be debited, and Bank needs to be credited on the payment date.
-Therefore, the net entry will be debit to the computer and credit to the bank account.
+The Computer Journal entry is to record the Computer or laptop purchases made for administrative purposes or as inventory.
+The method and way of recording aren’t different; the difference is that the GL is only grouped under the appropriate heading within the accounting package.
+The entry will be debited to the Computer and credited to the Vendor to record the purchase transaction.
+The Vendor GL will be debited, and the Bank needs to be credited on the payment date.
+Therefore, the net entry will be debited to the computer and credited to the bank account.

 Latest Articles:

-We have added a couple of related articles that help you in understanding how the journal entries are recorded.
-So, you can go through all these to gain good understanding of accounting fundamentals.
+We have added a couple of related articles that help you understand how journal entries are recorded.
+You can read all these to understand accounting fundamentals well.